 The NT Writers’ Centre presents a major writers’ festival annually, alternating between WordStorm in Darwin and Eye of the Storm in Alice Springs or other regional centre.

-In close consultation with our Alice Springs reference group and the community, the 2015 Eye of the Storm writers festival is shaping up to be an extraordinary event that touches on universal themes that are close to the heart of Central Australian communities.
+Consultation with our Alice Springs reference group and the community is well under way and, under the broad theme of ‘Finding Home’, the 2015 Eye of the Storm writers’ festival is shaping up to be an extraordinary event that touches on universal themes that are close to the heart of Central Australian communities.

 The festival will be affordable, open and inclusive.

-We look forward to announcing the festival theme and venues, where we will showcase the spectacular pool of writing talent in Central Australia.
+We look forward to announcing the festival date and venues, where we will showcase the spectacular pool of writing talent in Central Australia.

 In 2013, hundreds of inspired readers and writers converged on the Olive Pink Gardens in Alice to immerse themselves in discussion topics including: sex, power, family, identity, social justice and creation stories.
 Among them was Ktima Heathcote from Tennant Creek.